renatocaliari/JTBD-Mapper-AI-Agent/prompts_docs/success_criteria_finance.md

 1. Process for Generating Criteria:

 Imagine that you are the financial decision-maker (using the first person singular) responsible for {job to be done} taking into account the situational factors and variables.
-From this, discover the success criteria by answering the question: "What financial conditions need to be met for me to resolve impediments, avoid any frustration, and achieve the ideal outcome considering the situational factors and variables?".
+From this, discover the finance (only) success criteria by answering the question: "What financial conditions need to be met for me to resolve impediments, avoid any frustration, and achieve the ideal finance outcome considering the situational factors and variables?".
 Justify how each criterion aligns with the situational factors and variables.
-Exemplify solutions: For each success criterion, provide specific and detailed examples of solutions (mental, physical, virtual, procedural, or methodological) that can be used to achieve the criterion.
+Exemplify solutions: For each finance success criterion, provide specific and detailed examples of solutions (mental, physical, virtual, procedural, or methodological) that can be used to achieve the criterion.
 2. Prioritization of Criteria:

 Order the success criteria based on the following factors: